-1. Reporting Criminal Incidents

-- a.
-Labouré College Security staff are entrusted with security/building monitoring services at the College.
-Security staff does not have arrest powers. - b.
-In the event of an emergency, security will coordinate with local law enforcement/emergency services officials as necessary. - c.
-The Security staff are on campus during campus hours and beyond as needed.
-They enforce the College's security policies.
-Security maintains written plans and procedures for its duties on campus. - d.
-In an emergency, call security (x3571) if calling from an on-campus phone, call 911 from a cellular device, or access police box at rear of C building - e.
-Labouré College encourages students, faculty, staff and visitors to report public safety related incidents to the Security Office.

-2. Reporting Emergency Incidents:

-- a.
-Call Security at ext.
+- 1. Reporting Criminal Incidents - a.
+Labouré College Public Safety staff are entrusted with Public Safety/building monitoring services at the College.
+Public Safety staff does not have arrest powers. - b.
+In the event of an emergency, Public Safety will coordinate with local law enforcement/emergency services officials as necessary. - c.
+The Public Safety staff are on campus during campus hours and beyond as needed.
+They enforce the College's Public Safety policies.
+Public Safety maintains written plans and procedures for its duties on campus. - d.
+In an emergency, call Public Safety (x3571) if calling from an on-campus phone, call 911 from a cellular device, or access police box at rear of C building - e.
+Labouré College encourages students, faculty, staff and visitors to report public safety related incidents to the Public Safety Office. - 2.
+Reporting Emergency Incidents: - a.
+Call Public Safety at ext.
 3571, Dial 911 or pick up the Blue Police Call box which is outside on the wall by the rear entry to the C building.
-This will connect you directly with the Milton Police Department. - b.
+This will connect you directly with the Milton Police Department.

+- b.
 When reporting an incident: - i.
 Clearly identify yourself - ii.
 State where you are calling from; and - iii.
 State briefly the nature of the emergency - c.
 For Non-life-threatening emergencies: - i.
 Dial ext.
-3571 (Security) from campus phones (classrooms, offices) - ii.
+3571 (Public Safety) from campus phones (classrooms, offices) - ii.
 Dial Milton Police Department (617) 698-3800 - 3.
-Steps to take in an Evacuation - Depending on the type of emergency (steps specific to the type of incident are detailed below): - Collect all personal belongings if safe to do.

-- You cannot return to the building after the event. - Leave the building immediately following any verbal instructions.
+Steps to take in an Evacuation - Depending on the type of emergency (steps specific to the type of incident are detailed below): - Collect all personal belongings if safe to do. - You cannot return to the building after the event. - Leave the building immediately following any verbal instructions.
 Also follow the evacuation route which is posted on each floor by the elevator in the C building. - If safe to do so, faculty should turn off all gas and electrical appliances. - When outside the building move as far away as possible from the building.
 This will also help first responder and emergency services get unimpeded access to the emergency.